Find an article in American Psychologist and evaluate it.

 In-Class Activities

-Give students a list of articles and have the class create citations for them
+Give students a list of articles and have the class create citations for them.

-Clicker (or phone poll) activity
+Create a clicker (or phone poll) activity.